The Mermaid (2016 film): Box office

 The film also found success outside of China, scoring the largest opening day of all time for a Chinese film both in Malaysia ($838,000) and in Singapore ($528,000).
 It also opened in first place in Malaysia with US$3.8 million (ahead of Deadpool) and in Vietnam with US$2 million.
 In Singapore it debuted in second place with US$1.6 million.
 In Hong Kong, The Mermaid broke the local opening day record with HK$4.96 million (US$638,352), surpassing the previous record holder Kung Fu Hustle (HK$4.42 million) which was also directed by Chow.
 As of 3 April 2016, it had grossed US$7.69 million there.

 In the U.S., the film grossed $985,000 in its opening weekend – at an average of $28,144 per theater – making it the biggest opening weekend to date for a limited release Chinese-language film.

 The Apple Daily, however, reported that Taiwan would not be releasing The Mermaid.
-Taiwanese quota regulations at the time permitted only ten Chinese mainland films to be released in Taiwan in any given year.
-Chinese mainland movies were required to draw lots; only those with numbers 1–10 received permission.
+Taiwanese quota regulations at the time permitted only ten mainland Chinese films to be released in Taiwan in any given year.
+Mainland Chinese movies were required to draw lots; only those with numbers 1–10 received permission.
 The Mermaid drew #44.
 This was the first time that Taiwan audiences missed a Stephen Chow film, and fans protested against Taiwan's cultural ministry about the matter.